21 Flowers That Will Bloom All Year in Florida

 Vinca loves warm weather, tolerates extreme heat, and hates the cold.

-The Madagascar Periwinkle Plant is another name for C. roseus.
-It also goes by the names Running Myrtle, Vinca, or others.
+The Madagascar periwinkle is another name for C. roseus.
+It also goes by the names running myrtle, vinca, or others.
 In cold areas, it’s an annual plant that dies off with the frost.

-The plant’s flowers are dense and showy displays of yellow, pink, white, and purple tubes.
+The plant’s flowers are dense and showy, displaying yellow, pink, white, and purple tubes.

 Final Thoughts